What is SELF?

 I’m interested!
 How do I apply?

-The first step is to speak with Desirée Stolar, MLT’s Senior Director of Alumni Engagement and Strategy, to discuss your candidacy.
-If you know another alumni who is eligible for SELF, please share the SELF webpage with them.
+The first step is to speak with Desirée Stolar, MLT’s Managing Director of Alumni Engagement and Strategy, to discuss your candidacy.
+If you know others who are eligible for SELF, please share the SELF webpage with them.

 What is the application deadline?